Interested in being on the YGP Board of Trustees? We are accepting applications from interested individuals.

 Anne Clare Erickson - President, Western Spirit Cycling

 Anne Clare is starting her seventh year on the board at the Youth Garden because she loves being involved with a group that has such a positive influence on the community.
 She came to Moab for a college course, and upon completing it, returned to Moab, where she has lived for 29 years.
 She loves to garden, backpack and ride her road bike.
 She worked as both a river and mountain bike guide, before managing permits and sales at Western Spirit Cycling.
 She lives with her husband, her garden and her many pieces of Fiestaware.

 Trish Hawkins – Vice President, Landscape Designer with Gaia Designs

 Born in England, I moved to Moab in 1989 to work as a guide and later a landscape designer.
 I’ve always loved to be outside, to be gardening, farming, getting my hands in the dirt and living with the seasons.
 I think it’s very important.
 The Youth Garden Project offers our kids the opportunity to do just that, to be outside and to learn how to grow food with a bunch of really great people, what could be better!
 That’s why I give my time to YGP.

-Sharon Brussell - Treasurer, National Park Service
+Sharon Brussell - Secretary, National Park Service

 I first came to Moab in 1985 as a student volunteer at Canyonlands National Park and was stunned by the landscape and the silence.
 I returned in 1990 and have been here since working for the NPS non-profit partner Canyonlands Natural History Association and the last 14 years for Arches & Canyonlands National Parks.
 Coming from mid-west farm stock, gardening is a deep love and vital connection to the earth for me.
 I am happiest pruning and planting as well as making any outdoor space sing.
 YGP is magical in it composition and bringing to life the music of people, plants and community–I feel blessed to be even a small part of that!